hectorrami/MyBot/README.md

 * twitter_bot is the main file with all the logic
 * last_seen_id.txt is a text file that contains the last seen id.

+## Example

+My bot (Tweepy) was mentioned by another user (in this case, it's another bot account I made) with three tweets
+* Tweet 1
+* Tweet 2
+* Tweet 3 #HelloWorld
+The bot should respond only to Tweet 3